srahaman1/resources/syllabus_2020fall.md

   For your coursework, you are required to affirm your understanding of and commitment to the academic honesty and integrity expectations set forth in the Code.
 You will be asked to write the following pledge on every exam, paper, project, or other academic exercise:

-      “I have abided by the Babson Code of Ethics in this work and pledge to be better than that which would compromise my integrity.”
+      "I have abided by the Babson Code of Ethics in this work and pledge to be better than that which would compromise my integrity."

   If you have questions relative to academic integrity expectations within the context of a particular assignment, please ask me directly.
 General questions can be directed to communitystandards@babson.edu.